 Just make certain you read the small print and know exactly what each RV club membership offers.
 Some have limitations, black-out dates, and stipulations.

-Tips on making the most of RV club memberships:
+Tips on making the most of RV memberships:

 Do your research

-Not all RV club memberships are going to appeal to everyone or even you.
+Not all RV memberships are going to appeal to everyone or even you.

 Whether they are campground memberships or community based, just see if they meet your objectives and criteria.
 There’s no sense joining a campground or RV park based membership if you’re not interested in those types of venues.